twelve-factor/twelve-factor/content/disposability.md

 ## IX.
 Disposability

-### Maximize robustness with fast startup and graceful shutdown
+### Maximize robustness with graceful startup and graceful shutdown

 #### 1. A twelve-factor app’s processes are disposable.